A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk

 Among the 105 galaxies in TNG50/Auriga, only 13 are within the $3\sigma$ confidence level of our Milky Way findings, and just three fall within the $1\sigma$ range.
-Notably, all these three $1\sigma$ galaxies display a plane of satellites that aligns with the long-intermediate plane of the halo, and perpendicular to the stellar disk, mirroring the Milky Way. \item This striking configuration of DM halo and satellite system strongly suggests that the Galactic disk has flipped, torqued by minor mergers, from an original alignment with the DM halo and satellite plane, as evidenced by Milky Way analogs we found in Auriga and TNG50. \item We find tentative evidence that the Milky Way DM halo is twisted, consistent with alignment with the disk in the inner $r\lesssim 20$ kpc, and become vertically orientated at the outer regions, consistent with the prediction of disk flip scenario. \end{itemize}
+Notably, all three $1\sigma$ galaxies display a plane of satellites that aligns with the long-intermediate plane of the DM halo and is perpendicular to the stellar disc, mirroring the Milky Way. \item This striking configuration of the DM halo and satellite system strongly suggests that the Galactic disc has flipped, torqued by minor mergers, from its original alignment with the DM halo and satellite plane, as is evidenced by Milky Way analogues we found in Auriga and TNG50. \item We find tentative evidence that the Milky Way DM halo is twisted, consistent with alignment with the disc in the inner $r\lesssim 20$ kpc, and becomes vertically orientated in the outer regions, consistent with the prediction of disc flip scenario. \end{itemize}